geeleherlab/BMP-signaling-mediated-apoptosis-and-senescence/README.md

 ```

 # Scripts for ChIP-seq analysis
 `ChIP.genome.anno.r` the script use ChIP-seq peaks, the narrowpeak files that called from mac2, as input files, and provide annotations of distribution of transciption factor binding loci relative to transcription start site.

+`ChIP.GSEApathway.venn.r` The script utilizes the combined peaks from various transcription factors, such as RARA and SMAD4, to calculate the overlapping number of peaks among different transcription factors.
+Additionally, the script analyzes the differential ChIP signals for each transcription factor under specific conditions.
+It also performs GSEA annotation based on peak intensity for each ChIP-seq samples.

 # Scripts for RNA-seq analysis